payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

 • describe Azure role-based access control (RBAC)
 • describe the concept of Zero Trust
 • describe the purpose of the defense in depth model
+- A <b>Defense-in-Depth</b> strategy uses a series of mechanisms to slow the advance of an attack that aims at acquiring unauthorized access to data.
+The objective is to protect information and prevent it from being stolen by those who aren't authorized to access it.
+  - Each layer provides protection so that if one layer is breached, a subsequent layer is already in place to prevent further exposure.
+This approach removes reliance on any single layer of protection.
+It slows down an attack and provides alert telemetry that security teams can act upon, either automatically or manually.
+    - Physical Security
+    - Identity and Access
+    - Perimeter
+    - Network
+    - Compute
+    - Application
+    - Data
 • Describe the purpose of Microsoft Defender for Cloud
 ## Describe Azure Management and Governance